alextsfox/academic-kickstart/content/post/PyOCN/index.md

 } FlowGrid;
 ```

-The `*grid` field is a pointer to an array of `Vertex` structs, stored as a 1d array in row-major order of shape `(nrows * ncols)`.
-I experimented with block-tiling instead of row-major ordering to improve cache locality, but the indexing overhead seemed to outweigh the benefits, and added complexity.
+The `grid` field points to a flat array of `Vertex` structs of size `nrows * ncols`, which is indexed in row-major order.
+I tested several block-tiling layouts as a way to further improve cache locality, but it didn't seem to provide any meaningful benefits, at the cost of much more difficult debugging.

+## CHECKING FOR CYCLES
+## COMPUTING UPDATES AREAS AND ENERGIES

 # PyOCN
 I compiled the backend into a shared library, `libocn.so`, and interfaced with it using Python’s `ctypes` library to create the `PyOCN` package.
 Apparently, I could have actually built `libocn` as a native Python extension module using the `PyModule` C API, which would have allowed for tighter integration with Python.
 However, that approach requires a lot more boilerplate code to handle converting between Python objects and C structs than I was willing to write for this small project, and likely limits the compatability of `libocn` with languages other than Python.
 Instead, `ctypes` let me redefine the C header files in Python so it could navigate `libocn` as a foreign library, and then I just built Python functions and classes that wrapped the raw C functions in a user-friendly interface.